danbev/learning-ai/notes/llama-main.md

   5 = {pos = 7, delta = 2, src = 0, seq_id = std::set with 1 element = {[0] = 0}}
 ```
 Is this done because the positions were added using `n_past` which was 3 and
-then incremented, to the new cells to the positions 3, 4, 5.
+then incremented, the new cells have the positions 3, 4, 5.
 This add is
 adjusting them to be in the order prior to the adjustment of `n_past`.
 Notice
 that they are now incremental from the first position, But not in the grouping
 but that will be handled by the next division operation: